Moist, moist muffins.

 Toss the eggplant shreds with the salt while you prepare the other ingredients.
 This will help draw out some moisture.

-Squeeze out as much moisture as you can from the eggplant (either by hand or using the press method shown below).
+Squeeze out as much moisture as you can from the eggplant (either by hand or using the press method shown below).Combine the drained eggplant shreds with the other ingredients.

 Line a baking sheet or pizza pan with parchment paper.
 Lightly coat it with coconut oil.
 Press the eggplant mixture into a round shape about 1/4" thick.